landasmiller/agentic_ai/README.md

 # Agentic AI Applications

 AI agents collaborate with other AI Agents to create complex workflows.
-Each AI agent can have different AI LLM Models integrated with it.
+<p> Each AI agent can have different AI LLM Models integrated with it. </p>